biointec/halvade/docs/source/contents/run.rst

 	emr_type="c3.8xlarge"
 	emr_ami_v="3.1.0"
 	tmp="/mnt/halvade/"
+	emr_s3logging="s3://halv_bucket/user/ddecap/halvade/logs/"

 The ``tmp`` option is updated to point to the local SSD's on the Amazon EMR nodes, which are mounted in the ``/mnt/`` folder.
+The ``emr_s3logging`` argument is used to save all Hadoop master and task logs for debugging purposes.

 Additionally to run the script the default EMR need to be created in order to work, run this command: